reinieltalplacido/classalign/README.md

   Assign subjects to rooms and timeslots easily

 - 🤖 AI Schedule Suggestion (via OpenRouter)
-  Powered by Mistral or Qwen
+  Powered by free models like Mistral or Qwen
-  Prompts the AI to suggest free slots based on current data
+  Prompts the AI to suggest free time slots based on current data

 - 💾 Supabase Database Integration
   All schedules are saved per-user